 - Bicycles Available

 Beautiful bedrooms come in 3 sizes: Standard, Deluxe and Suite.
 The small rooms aren’t too small; the big rooms are enormous.
 All have the same cool style with vast rugs on polished concrete floors and large sepia photographs that fill the wall above your bed.
 You get white designer furniture, DVD player (with movies in various languages), large TV (with international channels), free still and sparkling water in the minibar, and a small selection of wines from the region chosen by the restaurant's sommelier.

 Seriously comfy beds come as standard, with pressed white linen and funky light cubes that act as bedside tables.
 Your ceiling and the odd wall will be nothing other than smooth slabs of concrete; sometimes, a rusty pigment is added, giving a deep burst of textured colour.
 Deluxe Rooms come with cute village views (and Deluxe Terraces with a private balcony), but so do some of the Standard Rooms, a couple of which even have small terraces that face the rock.
 The Suites come with big white sofas, terraces which look the right way, Blu-Ray players and Nespresso coffee machines.
 Guests staying in these rooms can make use of a pre-arranged private slot in the Calado Termal spa.
 They also have Blue-Ray DVD players (there’s a good DVD library in reception).
 And while the other rooms don’t, if you ask at reception, they’ll bring one up and connect it free of charge.

 As for the bathrooms, they’re all divine.
-Smaller rooms have oversized power showers; bigger rooms have tubs, too.
-Suites have walls of coloured glass between the room and the bath.
+Standard and Deluxe rooms have oversized power showers; Suites have tubs, too.
 All come with white robes, thick towels and big pots of spoiling oils.